Art journal covers, studio books, note books and albums are some of my favorite crafty things to make.

 Products I used to make my art journal covers and pages.

-To help you get the right products, I have found some of them on Amazon and put links to them.
-If you click through and buy anything, I will get a teeny tiny commission.
-And re the flower punch - I use this one and it does go through the canvas with a firm hand, even with the thickness of paint added.
-But be aware that I don't know how thick your canvases are and so I cannot predict whether yours will work the way mine do with this flower punch.
+Re using craft punches to cut shapes from painted canvases – the ones I use do go through the canvas with a firm hand, even with the thickness of paint added.
+But be aware that I don’t know how thick your canvases are and so I cannot predict whether yours will work the way mine do with the punches you buy or have.

 Have fun with acrylic pouring if you try it…